istio/istio.io/_blog/2018/v1alpha3-routing.md

 Traffic then flows through internal services via sidecar gateways.
 It is also common for applications to consume external services (e.g., Google Maps API).
 These may be called directly or, in certain deployments, all traffic exiting the mesh may be forced through dedicated egress gateways.
-The following figure depicts this mental model.
+The following diagram depicts this mental model.

 {% include figure.html width='80%' ratio='65.16%'